matbragan/wind-farm-project/README.md

 ~~~
 The output must be parquet files.

-It's done, now the data is all in parquet and ready to be use in Athena (or any datalake chosen by you).
+It's done, now the data is all in parquet and ready to be used in Athena (or any datalake chosen by you).
 <br><br>